Dean of the Moody School of Graduate and Advanced Studies and Associate Provost for Graduate Education

-Dr. Itkin holds a Ph.D in Comparative Literature from the University of Michigan, an M.A. in Humanities and Social Thought from New York University, and a B.A. in Mathematics from the University of California Berkeley.
+Dr. Itkin holds a Ph.D. in Comparative Literature from the University of Michigan, an M.A. in Humanities and Social Thought from New York University, and a B.A. in Mathematics from the University of California Berkeley.
 Prior to joining SMU, he served as Assistant Dean for Graduate Education and Research in the College of Arts and Science at Vanderbilt University.
 He also maintains an active research profile as a scholar of modern German culture and Holocaust literature.
 His academic monograph, Underworlds of Memory: W. G. Sebald’s Epic Journeys through the Past, was published by Northwestern University Press in 2017, and he has held the titles of Senior Lecturer in German at Vanderbilt University and Visiting Assistant Professor of Literary Cultures at New York University.

 Dr. Itkin teaches as adjunct lecturer in the Department of World Languages and Literatures.

-Director of Recruitment and Admissions, Moody School of Graduate and Advanced Studies
+Assistant Dean of Recruitment and Admissions, Moody School of Graduate and Advanced Studies

 Stevie Otto works closely with graduate departments across the institution to help promote their doctoral programs to prospective students.
 She is also a valuable resource for interested students who want to learn more about the graduate student experience at SMU and who need help starting the application process.

 A native of Houston, Stevie is a graduate of Southwestern University and the University of Iowa.
 She has worked in higher education for several years, starting as an academic advisor and transitioning into admissions and recruitment.
 Before coming to SMU, she most recently served as the Assistant Director of Admissions and Outreach for the College of Visual and Performing Arts at George Mason University in Fairfax, Virginia.
 She has worked in Academic Affairs and Graduate Studies throughout her entire professional career and enjoys being able to help students take that next step in their own professional development.